-A rough estimate of the time since slab detachment in the Eastern Alps can be obtained from the average sink rate of slabs around the world (12 mm/a, van der Meer et al., 2010, 2018).
-The rate is derived from a compilation of teleseismically imaged slabs of known lengths and ages that are still attached to their lower plate lithospheres, mostly in Circum-Pacific convergent zones.
-When applied to the Eastern Alps, this approach yields minimum values of the time since detachment because delamination of the European lithosphere is inferred to have preceded slab detachment (Figs. 4 and 6).
-They range from 10 to 25 Mas, respectively, beneath the Eastern Alps and the Pannonian Basin.
-The 10-25 Ma time range since slab detachment encompasses the period of orogen-parallel extension and rapid exhumation and lateral escape in the Tauern Window (23-11 Ma, e.g., Scharf et al., 2013) and overlaps with the duration of extension in the Pannonian Basin (21-15 Ma, Horvath et al., 2015 and references therein).
-This supports our suggestion that lithospheric delamination, slab detachment and asthenospheric upwelling were instrumental in triggering decoupling that enabled Neogene orogen-parallel lateral extrusion of the ALCAPA tectonic megaunit (upper plate crustal edifice of Alps and Carpathians) towards the Pannonian Basin.
-This raises questions about the depth of detachment at the base of the ALCAPA megaunit during its lateral extrusion and the nature of the Moho beneath the Pannonian Basin.
-Horvath et al. (2015) proposed that during lateral extrusion the extending crust of the ALCAPA megaunit directly overlay the hot asthenosphere of the Carpathian embayment and that since then, most of the Pannonian Basin cooled, allowing a new mantle lithosphere to accrete.
-If correct, this would imply that the Moho imaged beneath the Pannonian basin is of Miocene or younger age.
+A rough estimate of the time since slab detachment in the eastern Alps can be obtained from the average sink rate of 40 slabs around the world (12 mm/a, van der Meer et al., 2010, 2018).
+The rate is derived from a compilation of teleseismically imaged slabs of known lengths and ages that are still attached to their lower plate lithospheres, mostly in circum-Pacific convergent zones.
+When applied to the eastern Alps, 45 this approach yields minimum values of the time since detachment because delamination of the European lithosphere is inferred to have preceded slab detachment (Figs. 4 and 6).
+They range from 10 to 25 Myr, respectively, beneath the eastern Alps and the Pannonian Basin.
+The 10-25 Myr 50 time range since slab detachment encompasses the period of orogen-parallel extension and rapid exhumation and lateral escape in the Tauern Window (23-11 Ma, e.g. Scharf et al., 2013) and overlaps with the duration of extension in the Pannonian Basin (21-15 Ma, Horvath et al., 2015, and references therein).
+This supports our suggestion that lithospheric delamination, slab detachment and asthenospheric upwelling were instrumental in triggering decoupling that enabled Neogene orogen-parallel lateral extrusion of the AL-CAPA tectonic mega-unit (upper-plate crustal edifice of the Alps and Carpathians) towards the Pannonian Basin.
+This 60 raises questions about the depth of detachment at the base of the ALCAPA mega-unit during its lateral extrusion and the nature of the Moho beneath the Pannonian Basin.
+Horvath et al. (2015) proposed that during lateral extrusion the extending crust of the ALCAPA mega-unit directly overlay the hot 65 asthenosphere of the Carpathian embayment, and that since then, most of the Pannonian Basin had cooled, allowing a new mantle lithosphere to accrete.
+If correct, this would imply that the Moho imaged beneath the Pannonian Basin is of Miocene or younger age.